François Girardon: Biography

 He created another fountain for Versailles, the Basin of Saturn or Winter (1672-1677), made of gilded lead, composed in a more baroque style, crowded with figures.
 His third major work at Versailles was the Kidnapping of Proserpine.
-This group of statues was located away from the center of the garden, and was designed to seen from a single point of view.
+This group of statues was located away from the center of the garden, and was designed to be seen from a single point of view.
 The sense of movement and twisted figures give it a Baroque appearance, but this is balanced by the classical clarity and symmetry of the composition.

 Girardon rose steadily in the official artistic hierarchy.
 He became a member of the Académie Royale de Peinture et de Sculpture in 1657, was raised to professor, in 1674 assistant to the Rector.
 In 1690, on the death of Le Brun, he became inspector general of works of sculpture, governing all royal sculptural commissions.
 In 1695, he became Chancellor of the Royal Academy.

 In 1675 he received another important commission, for the tomb of Cardinal Richelieu, located in the Chapel of the Sorbonne.
 It was completed in 1694.
 The figure of the Cardinal is shown seated on the tomb but alive, sitting up and looking toward the altar.
 (The tomb was originally placed in the choir of the church, but has since been moved to a separate chapel).
 He is accompanied by figures of two grieving women representing Religion and science.
 The tomb was completed in 1694, and had considerable influence on the design of later funeral sculpture.
 It was nearly destroyed by a mob during the French Revolution, but was protected by the archeologist Alexandre Lenoir, who received a bayonet wound in its defense.
 He had it moved to safety in the first museum of French monuments.